 Tip #4 If Buying Used, Bring a Friend

-Even if you’re an experienced guitarist, it’s definitely helps to have a second pair of eyes to catch what you may have missed.
-If you’re not an experienced guitarists then you’re going to want to bring somebody with you just to help guide you through the process.
+Even for an experienced guitarist, it’s helps to have a second pair of eyes to catch what you may have missed.
+If you’re not experienced then you’re going to want somebody with you to help you through the process.

-I also promote the idea of having a friend come along whenever buying a guitar because I think it helps to ask somebody else to play the guitar while you sit back and listen to how it sounds from an audience perspective.
+I also promote the idea of having a friend come along whenever buying a guitar.
+It helps to ask somebody else to play the guitar while you sit back and listen.
+This is to see how it sounds from an audience perspective.
 You’d be surprised how much it helps.

 Tip #5 Consider the Future

-Finally, before you decide on whether to buy a new or a used guitar you need to ask yourself is this: do I see this guitar as an investment or an experiment?”
+Finally, before you decide to buy a new or a used guitar you need to ask yourself the following question.
+“Do I see this guitar as an investment or an experiment?”
 Because this is a decision that is usually based on available budget.

-I’ve known a lot of people who buy a crappy used guitar just because they want to get what they feel is the biggest bang for their buck, when the reality is that it just wasn’t what they needed.
+I’ve known people who bought a crappy used guitar because they want to get the biggest bang for their buck.
+When, the reality is, that it just wasn’t what they needed.
 Perhaps it didn’t have electronics when there was a possibility that they would be playing on stage.
-Perhaps it the frets were so worn down that they would need to pay to have work done on it just a year down the road.
+Perhaps if the frets were so worn down that they would need to pay to have work done.

 Whatever the case, you need to think long-term when you’re buying your guitar.
 Ask yourself: what do I need this guitar to do?
 Will I be playing this guitar 5 years from now?
 If so, what might I want then?